Irish Film Industry / About Us /

 Sarah holds an MA in English Literature and a BA in Media, Communications and English.

 The Schemes & Applications Co-ordinator co-ordinates the Irish Film Boards short film schemes from application stage through assessment to final selection.
 Once funding decisions have been made, is then responsible for contracting each project, ensuring all contractual obligations are met by the producers throughout each stage of production to final delivery of the film for its premier screening.
 This role is also responsible for processing and co-ordinating all funding applications made to the Board in advance of funding decision meetings.

 Jill has completed an MA in Public Advocacy & Activism from the Huston Film School and a Diploma in Humanities for Video & Film Production from the GMIT.

 Marketing and Communications Executive

-The Marketing & Communications Executive manages the marketing strategy for the promotion of Irish film.
+The Marketing & Communications Executive manages the marketing strategy for the promotion of the Irish FIilm Board and Irish film.
 This involves implementing national and international publicity and advertising campaigns, industry events, the production and distribution of relevant marketing materials, the promotion of new talent through our short films and festivals and publishing news and information on the progress of the Irish film industry.